readthedocs/readthedocs.org/docs/user/hosting.rst

 .. seealso::

-   :doc:`/reference/features`
+   :doc:`Feature reference </reference/features>`
-     For a full list of Read the Docs features, see the features reference page.
+    A complete list of our features.

 Overview of hosting features
 ----------------------------